-16-17.40-I. Parking on Right-of-way
+16-15.40-I. Parking on Right-of-way

-1. For residential projects constructed under the provisions of the zoning ordinance as single-family attached residential projects, wherein title to the single-family unit is held by fee simple ownership, the city may assume maintenance responsibility one year after the release of the subdivision bonds for parking constructed on public rights-of-way, in accordance with minimum city standards.
-A special parking maintenance district, as authorized by Georgia Constitution article IX, §II, ¶ VI, comprised of all property within such single-family attached residential subdivision, may be established by resolution of city council for the maintenance of such parking constructed on the public right-of-way at the time the subdivision plat is finally recorded, provided the plat is so noted.

-- 2. Final subdivision plats for single-family attached residential projects must have the following notation when a special district is to be established for city maintenance of parking within the public right-of-way: - "All single-family residential lots on this plat are included in a special taxing district for funding the maintenance of parking provided in the development." - 3.
+- 1. For residential projects constructed under the provisions of the zoning ordinance as single-family attached residential projects, wherein title to the single-family unit is held by fee simple ownership, the city may assume maintenance responsibility one year after the release of the subdivision bonds for parking constructed on public rights-of-way, in accordance with minimum city standards.
+A special parking maintenance district, as authorized by Georgia Constitution article IX, §II, ¶ VI, comprised of all property within such single-family attached residential subdivision, may be established by resolution of city council for the maintenance of such parking constructed on the public right-of-way at the time the subdivision plat is finally recorded, provided the plat is so noted. - 2.
+Final subdivision plats for single-family attached residential projects must have the following notation when a special district is to be established for city maintenance of parking within the public right-of-way: - "All single-family residential lots on this plat are included in a special taxing district for funding the maintenance of parking provided in the development." - 3.
 If the city creates a special parking district, as authorized by Georgia Constitution article IX, §II, ¶ VI, revenue to fund city parking maintenance will be obtained by an ad valorem tax levied on all properties within such parking district.
 Such ad valorem millage will be set annually by the city council when other ad valorem millage rates are set.
 No assessment will be made in a special parking district in the calendar year in which it is established.

-16-17.40-J. Underground Utilities
+16-15.40-J. Underground Utilities

-All utilities are required to be placed underground in all new subdivisions of 2 or more lots except where no utility improvements are required by this chapter, or where unless the community development director determines that underground utilities are infeasible due to shallow rock, high water table, or other similar geologic or hydrologic conditions.
+All utilities are required to be placed underground unless the community development director determines that underground utilities are infeasible due to shallow rock, high water table, or other similar geologic or hydrologic conditions.

-16-17.40-K. Streetlights
+16-15.40-K. Streetlights